 The Water Institute leverages investments in the WIGF program by facilitating integrative activities to support development of the cohorts into cohesive interdisciplinary cadres of professional researchers.
-The Water Institute provides group facilitation; assistance with design, funding (up to \$25,000), execution and evaluation of integrative activities; and proposal-writing assistance for development of external funding for research by the Fellows.
+The Water Institute provides group facilitation; assistance with design, funding (up to \$25,000), execution and evaluation of integrative activities; and proposal-writing assistance to pursue external funding for research to be conducted by Fellows.
 Cohort participation in WIGF program evaluation is expected.